 Torrey Pines win its first-ever CIF state title and does it in the Open Division with last Saturday’s three-game sweep of Marin Catholic.
-We’ve had the Falcons No. 1 in the state for many weeks with none of the so-called national experts matching that and now many of them are going with Torrey Pines as No. 1 in the nation.
+We’ve had the Falcons No. 1 in the state for many weeks with most of the so-called national experts not matching that and now many of them are going with Torrey Pines as No. 1 in the nation.
 Vista Murrieta also wins the CIF Division 1 state title, but can’t move up in the final ranking with all of the Open Division teams already in front of the Broncos.
 The only newcomer for these final rankings is CIFSS D2 champion Esperanza of Anaheim.

 FOR NATIONAL RANKINGS COVERAGE, CLICK HERE FOR FLOVOLLEYBALL.TV HOME PAGE.